kevin-wamae/HaploFreqPipe/README.md

 # R-Toolkit_FreqHaplotype
 An R pipeline for generating haplotype frequencies from amino acid sequence alignments

-The script takes as input an amino acide sequence alignment in Phylip format and generates a frequency table of all haplotypes.
+The script takes as input an amino acide sequence alignment in Phylip format (e.g. from https://ormbunkar.se/aliview/) and generates a frequency table of all haplotypes.

 Below is the expected output: